CBZ-D-velop/Ansible-Playbook-Labocbz-Bootstrap-Server/README.md

 An Ansible playbook to bootstrap and configure a server based on Debian/Ubuntu.

+This Ansible playbook is an essential tool for automating and industrializing the deployment of servers and virtual machines.
+It relies on roles defined elsewhere in the documentation to simplify the process of bootstrapping, installing, configuring, and deploying a set of tools.

+The approach of this playbook is based on organizing servers into groups, where each server must belong to one or more groups to be considered a target for tool installation and configuration.
+For example, by using the expression {{ tower_env | default([]) }}:&LOGWATCH, all servers that are part of the tower_env group and also present in the LOGWATCH group will automatically be equipped with the Logwatch tool, with consistent installation and configuration.

+The primary goal of this playbook is to streamline and accelerate the setup of servers and virtual machines, ensuring uniformity in configuration and automating many tasks.
+This approach saves valuable time and reduces human errors when deploying complex IT infrastructures.

+By using Ansible with this playbook and its associated roles, system administrators can deploy uniform and reliable architectures more quickly, contributing to more efficient management of the entire infrastructure.

 ## Deployment diagramm

 Deployment diagram is not applicable for this case.